 The dumb song itself is not the goal here; the important call to action is.
 The website plugged in the video is quite interestingly comprehensive and easy to read.
 Say, if he we still around, would Michael Jackson have participated?

 The Earth song is earnest in nature.

-However, though music may beautifully illustrate the topic that is aching the hearts of our generation, the topic itself is not as lively as the song about it.
+Music might beautifully illustrate the topic that is aching the hearts of our generation, but the topic itself is not as exciting as the song about it.
 Climate change, charged as it is with political undertones and scientific inquiry, is too complex a theme, too preachy a message, not to mention emotionally draining, to sit on the melodic scale as a lyrical companion.

 It is not as exciting, dramatic, and intimately personal as, say, love, loneliness, or betrayal, and as such it’s tough to communicate a reality that seems so outside of our daily struggles, especially when there are still people who dismiss it as a pale history tale.
 As such, it won’t survive long in a market that longs for things that must satisfy them immediately.

 That was years ago.
 In 2019, climate change has become a much bigger trending topic globally, on Google and social media.
 Greater media coverage, coinciding with more writings, photos, infographics, artworks, and videos on it, from Al Jazeera to VICE, Big Think to BBC, Forbes to The Verge, Pinterest to Behance; they reach people who love to read, people looking for entrepreneurship news, people browsing digital art, people searching for Chinese hip hop.